• Skip to primary navigation

 3. Disable Remote Assistance Using Registry Editor

-1. Type Regedit in Run Command Window and click on OK.
+2. Type Regedit and press the Enter key or click on OK.

 Open Registry Editor Using Run Command